 • Assists with personalized outreach: With Gem AI, UserGems can also help draft relevant messages and even automate parts of the outreach process, making it easier to connect with these key contacts in a timely and personalized way once they're identified.

-• Spots expansion opportunities: Account targeting isn't just for new business.
+• Spots expansion opportunities: Account targeting applies to customer retention and expansion as well as new business.
 UserGems also helps you see when your champions move to new departments or teams within companies that are already your customers, opening doors to sell more or introduce new products.

 Essentially, UserGems helps streamline how you choose and rank your target accounts by using real-time data about your most valuable connections.
 This means your sales and marketing teams can spend less time searching and more time engaging with companies that have a higher chance of becoming great customers.